dyeosy98/aws-hpc-recipes/recipes/pcs/private_pcs/README.md

    - **ComputeNodeMinCount**: Minimum number of compute nodes (0-4)
    - **ComputeNodeMaxCount**: Maximum number of compute nodes (1-4)
    - **ComputeNodeSpotBidPercentage**: Set to 0 for on-demand, or 100 to use Spot instances at on-demand price

-3. Review and create the stack.
+2. Review and create the stack.

 **What this stack creates**:
 - **PCS Cluster**: The main cluster resource with Slurm scheduler and accounting enabled
-  - **SMALL** (default): Up to 100 instances - suitable for development and small workloads
-  - **MEDIUM**: Up to 500 instances - suitable for production workloads
-  - **LARGE**: Up to 5000 instances - suitable for large-scale HPC workloads
 - **Slurm Accounting Database**: Tracks job history, resource usage, and enforces policies (enabled by default)
 - **Login Node Group**: 1 static login node for SSH access and job submission
-- **Compute Node Group**: 0-4 hpc8a.96xlarge compute nodes that auto-scale based on workload
+- **Compute Node Group**: by default, 0-4 hpc8a.96xlarge compute nodes that auto-scale based on workload
 - **Compute Queue**: Named "compute" - where Slurm jobs are submitted
 - **IAM Role and Instance Profile**: Permissions for PCS nodes (SSM, CloudWatch, PCS API access)

-**Slurm Accounting Features**:
-- **Mode**: STANDARD (AWS-managed accounting database)
-- **Data Retention**: 30 days (configurable via DefaultPurgeTimeInDays)
-- **Policy Enforcement**: Enforces associations, resource limits, and safe accounting records
-- **Usage Tracking**: Monitor cluster usage per user, account, and job
-- **Access Control**: Manage user/account associations and resource limits

-To query accounting data, use Slurm accounting commands on the login node:
-- `sacct` - Display job accounting information
-- `sreport` - Generate usage reports
-- `sacctmgr` - Manage accounts, users, and resource limits

 **After deployment**:
 - Access the cluster via one of the access patterns below (bastion host, Session Manager, or VPN)